Achievable logoAchievable logo

 • Emphasize consistent form before increasing weight.

-Strength and conditioning professionals should regularly monitor technique to ensure proper movement execution and avoid cumulative fatigue from repetitive poor mechanics.
+Strength and conditioning professionals should monitor technique regularly to ensure proper movement execution and to avoid cumulative fatigue from repetitive poor mechanics.

 Youth resistance training guidelines